buildstream-migration/buildstream-license-checker/README.md

 ### License scanning software

-The license scanning software currently used, is "licensecheck", as found on
+The license scanning software currently used is "licensecheck", as found on
 cpan: https://metacpan.org/pod/distribution/App-Licensecheck/bin/licensecheck

+Licensecheck is available on several linux distributions through the pakckage manager, or can be acquired from cpan and built from source as a perl script.

 ### Notes

-`bst source checkout` will fail if the source needs to be tracked.
+* Checking out the a source will fail if the source needs to be tracked.
 To proceed, either run the buildstream `track` command on the element manually, or use the `--track` option.
 (Note that `--track` will track every element and dependency, and can update existing refs.)

+* Elements which have no sources (stack elements, compose elements, etc) will be detected as errors by the script.
+This happens because the script has no way of knowing which elements have no sources, and it encounters a BuildStream error when it tries to check out sources that don't exist.
+These errors do not cause the script to fail, but they can significantly slow down execution.
+To save time, elements that have no sources should be added to an ignore-list file.
+(See the --ignorelist option)